ncase/mental-health/index.md

 # Me & My Wolf

-If this was a movie, I should've learnt to befriend my wolf in a profound moment of catharsis, with explosions in the background.
+If this was a movie, I should've learnt to befriend my wolf in a shocking moment of catharsis, with explosions in the background.
 That would have made a good story.

 Instead, I only learnt to befriend my wolf *while trying* to make a good story.